Genesis1231/eva/README.md

     "CHAT_MODEL": "anthropic", # Supports Anthropic-Claude3.5, Groq-llama3.1-70b, OpenAI-ChatGPT-4o, Mistral Large, Google Gemini 1.5 Pro, and Ollama models, Recommend: Claude or Chatgpt
     "IMAGE_MODEL": "llava-phi3", # Supports Chatgpt-4o-mini and Ollama llava-phi3/llava13b(local), recommend: 4omini, but llava-phi3 is very small and free.
     "STT_MODEL": "faster-whisper", # supports OpenAI Whisper, Groq(free) and Faster-whisper(local).
-    "TTS_MODEL": "coqui", # Supports elevenlabs and coqui TTS (local).
+    "TTS_MODEL": "coqui", # Supports elevenlabs, openAI and coqui TTS (local).
     "SUMMARIZE_MODEL": "llama" # Supports groq-llama3.1-8b, Anthropic-claude-sonnet3.5 and Ollama-llama3.1(local).
 }
 ```
 The best combination(my preference):
-- Claude3.5/Chatgpt4o as the chat model.
-The response is more coherent due to the huge amount of information.
+- Claude3.5/Chatgpt-4o as the chat model.
+The response is more coherent with larger amount of input information.
-- o4-mini as the image model, for the accuracy and low cost.
+- Chatgpt-4o-mini as the image model, because of accuracy and low cost.
-- Faster-whisper as the speech recognition model. since this local approach is actually 2x faster than all online models.
+- Faster-whisper as the STT model. since this local approach is actually 2x faster than all online models.
 - Elevenlabs as the TTS model, for the best quality.

 EVA also works with a completely free combination:
-- Groq-llama3.2-70b as the chat model. (if you have better GPU, you can run llama3.1-70b locally)
+- Groq-llama3.1-70b as the chat model. (if you have better GPU, you can run llama3.1-70b locally)
 - Ollama-llava-phi3 as the image model.
 - Faster-whisper as the speech recognition model.
 - Coqui TTS as the TTS model.

 The performance is also good if you have a decent GPU.
 Groq is free too but it has a limit for token usage per minute.
+So you might run out of tokens quickly.

 ## 🔧 Tool Setup